 - If it’s too strong, try adding a bit of honey or brown sugar to sweeten.

-- Include a bit of good mustard (like Dijon), it adds flavor as well as helps prevent the oil and vinegar from separating (it helps thicken it a bit too).
+- Include a bit of good mustard (like Dijon), it adds flavor as well as helps prevent separating (it helps thicken it a bit too).
 Mix it with the vinegar first before adding the oil.